Deepu-duck/Backdoor/README.md

 This zip file contains 2 files: -

-Document.doc: This file is what you are reading.
+Readme.md: This file is what you are reading.
 This file has all Instructions related to how to Execute this code.

 backdoor.py: - It is a file that contains our main code which is a client model use to take control over others machines.